Kristina01111000/WordPressTheme/README.md

 	-either issue with css or with js
 - modal submit button is not inline with the rest of the form.
 	- hacked fix by making modal bigger, figure out how to actually fix it
+- circles at bottom of instructor section have alignment issues

 Notes:
 Not putting downloaded code or pictures online